 Day Trading and UK Tax

 UK tax law is written over thousands of pages detailing what individuals must do to comply.
 However, within these thousands of pages of tax law there is no definitive answer as to how a day trader should tax the profits derived from day trading.
 If you’re a day trader how do you know what taxes to pay and what the UK tax authorities expect of you?
 In the absence of specific tax legislation in this area, we refer to the sources made available by HMRC and precedents set in tax case law.

 One might assume that if you are day trading full-time you will automatically be considered a self-employed day trader.
 This isn’t the case.
 It is true that when your day trading activities are your only source of income we must consider whether your activities constitute a “trade”; in the same way any self-employed individual carrying on a business activity carries on a “trade”.
 However, there are many factors that determine whether someone is self-employed in the eyes of HMRC.

-If HMRC ever queried your day trading activities they would first look into the way in which you carried out your day trading activities.
+If HMRC ever queried your activities they would first look into the way in which you carried out these activities.
 HMRC would then refer to their Business Income Manual and more specifically the Badges of Trade, contained within the manual, in order to determine the correct tax treatment of your day trading profits or losses.
 The Business Income Manual is internal guidance used by HMRC and published for use by taxpayers and their advisers.
 You can take a look at the Business Income Manual and the Badges of Trade below:

-You can see that the Badges of Trade contain a number of areas, all of which must be considered when deciding whether to register your day trading activities as a self-employed business.
-Self-employed day traders are liable to Income Tax.
-You can read more about self-employment and day trading in our factsheet.
+You can see that the Badges of Trade contain a number of areas, all of which must be considered when deciding whether to register your activities as a self-employed business.
+If you are self-employed you will be liable to Income Tax.
+You can read more in our self-employment factsheet.